Sarveshkaran/Image-acquisition-from-web-camera/README.md

 ## PROGRAM:
 ```
-Developed By: Aashima Nazreen Sayeed S
+Developed By: SARVESHKARAN V K
-Register No: 212221240002
+Register No: 212221230089
 ```

 ### i) Write the frame as JPG file